AkifhanIlgaz/EVM-Puzzles-Solutions/README.md

 # EVM-Puzzles-Solutions
-Solutions of EVM Puzzles from Fvictorio
+This repository consists of solutions of EVM Puzzles from Fvictorio

+If you want to solve these puzzles on your own go to https://github.com/fvictorio/evm-puzzles

+# TO-DO
+Walkthrough for solutions